 But calling it a scam might be going too far, she says.
 After all, Wyndham offers real vacation resorts in some of America’s most popular destinations.
-It’s just that Pavlovic’s time share was sold to him in a way that he believes is less than honest, and that many of the benefits, such as low rates for accommodations, didn’t meet his expectations.
+It’s just that Pavlovic believes that they sold him a time share in a way that was less than honest, and many of the benefits, such as low rates for accommodations, didn’t meet his expectations.

 A Wyndham representative says that the company did absolutely nothing wrong.
 After hearing from Pavlovic, the company reviewed his transaction.
 “The investigation into Mr. Pavlovic’s claims showed no indication that the sales representative engaged in any improper activity or violated any of our comprehensive sales compliance policies,” says Lisa Burby, a spokeswoman for Wyndham.
 “In fact, we have never received any consumer complaints about this sales representative that suggest he does not follow company protocol.”

 Last year, Wyndham’s San Antonio sales center conducted more than 15,800 tours.
 Of those customers, less than one-quarter of one percent complained about their experience, according to Burby.
 “While we strive to have no complaints,” she says, “we believe that this rate, which is well below one percent, is a positive reflection of our company’s dedication to our service philosophy.”

 Time-share sales tactics

 But if you talk to travelers who encounter time-share salespeople on the Las Vegas Strip or International Drive in Orlando, you’ll hear another story.